ETH-NEXUS/disgenet-ms/README.md

 Link to the DB:
 https://drive.google.com/drive/folders/1if1GJLRlihQX44QjLT1uMMVfG7ZyIefd?usp=sharing

 NB!
-Don't use the DB downloaded from https://www.disgenet.org/api/  because it had to be change for this app.
+Don't use the DB downloaded from https://www.disgenet.org/api/  because it had to be changed for this app.

 **Build the image**: docker-compose build